Gauff/BelgianElectricCarMarketAnalyser/README.md

 ### Required Accounts/API Access
 - **Gocar Bearer Token**: Required for accessing Gocar API
-  - Contact Gocar support or check their developer documentation
+  - Browse to Gocar web site and get it from browser developer tools
   - Token should be added to your `.env` file

 ### Network Requirements